What are the new government guidelines regarding the coronavirus?

 - If you are over 70 the advice is you should still minimise contact with others outside your household

 - Before you travel on public transport, consider if your journey is necessary and if you can, stay local.
+You are required to wear a face mask when using public transport.
 Can you walk or cycle to where you need to get to?
 Or stay at home?

 Surrey County Council services

 At Surrey County Council we will be reviewing the latest guidelines and as more and more services are reopened, such as community recycling centres and countryside car parks, we will ensure that we are putting measures in place to protect the safety of you and our staff.
 You can find up-to-date information on the Surrey County Council web pages here: community recycling centres and countryside car parks.

 Other services will start to reopen but some may be experiencing backlogs so please bear with us at this time.

 With the work of the Surrey Local Resilience Forum we will continue to support those who are Extremely Vulnerable who have now been asked to shield until the end of June.
 For guidance on shielding and protecting extremely vulnerable people visit the GOV.UK website.